Obrelix/.net-Google-Drive-API-v3-File-Handling/README.md

 2)Type your name for your profile

+3)Add your clien_secret.Json file.

-3)Type your application's name.
+4)Type your application's name.

-4)Click on "save user" button to save your user profile
+5)Click on "save user" button to save your user profile

-5)Click on "Connect to Google Drive" Button to open a connection.
+6)Click on "Connect to Google Drive" Button to open a connection.

-6)The first time a browser window will appear asking you to connect to your Google account.
+7)The first time a browser window will appear asking you to connect to your Google account.

-7)Connect and approve the Google notification.
+8)Connect and approve the Google notification.

-8)In order to connect to an other account repeat steps: 2), 4), 5), 6), 7).
+9)In order to connect to an other account repeat steps: 2),  5), 6), 7), 8).